city41/smaghetti/README.md

 ## Contributing

 I am definitely interested in help.
 Let me know if you want to pitch in.
 You can start a discussion here on GitHub.

+## Reverse Engineering

+There is still a *lot* of reverse engineering to be done on SMA4.
+I have been building some (very raw) tools to help.
+You can see them here: https://smaghetti.com/tools